 Source staff from across the globe instead of being limited by the local population

-The benefits of offshore staffing impact small, medium and enterprise across the globe.
-These businesses are able to access more affordable resources to help streamline and grow their business.
+The benefits of offshore staffing impact small, medium, and large enterprises across the globe.
+These businesses can access more affordable resources to help streamline and grow their business.
 This is a win-win for all parties involved.
+Offshore outsourcing example

 One popular example of offshore outsourcing is customer service through call center companies.
 These BPO companies offer quality customer service at a much cheaper rate than hiring locally.
+Offshore vs onshore outsourcing

-Unlike offshore outsourcing, the business does not save as much on employment costs – which is the main reason why businesses turn to outsource in the first place.
+Unlike offshore outsourcing, the business does not save as much on employment costs – which is the main reason why businesses turn to outsourcing in the first place.

-Since the outsourcing provider is in the same country, both companies will have the same cost of living and labor laws applied.
+Since the outsourcing provider is in the same location, both companies will have the same cost of living and labor laws applied.
 However, with onshore outsourcing, you wouldn’t have to deal with cultural and time-zone differences.
 Offshore outsourcing pros and cons

 Companies can turn to offshore outsourcing for almost every business role – whether they’re in need of customer service teams, virtual assistants, bookkeepers, graphic designers, IT consultants, and more.